 Provide high plant diversity and heavy cover.
 Your rabbit-management plan should include as many of the following habitat needs as you can provide:

 Fence pastured woodlots.
-This increases the woodlot’s timber value and, by letting the grass and shrubs come in naturally, provides cover and food for rabbits and other wildlife.
+This increases the woodlot’s timber value and, by letting the grasses and shrubs come in naturally, provides cover and food for rabbits and other wildlife.
 Pile up limbs from firewood and timber harvest to provide additional escape cover.

 Chop and drop.
 If fencerows include dense, shrubby cover (and not just tall trees that harbor predators), they can make excellent wildlife habitat.
-They allow rabbits to enter bordering fields and then return to the safety, and they furnish winter food, permitting rabbits to feed without leaving shelter, especially valuable during heavy snow.
+They allow rabbits to enter bordering fields and then return to safety, and they furnish winter food, permitting rabbits to feed without leaving shelter.This is especially valuable during heavy snow.
 To create rabbit-friendly cover, “chop and drop” fence-line trees, letting their crowns lie in place.

 Fence gullies.
 This slows erosion and promotes brush growth, improving the gully’s value for rabbits and other wildlife.